Your employer should base your performance-related pay on clear, measurable targets - they should tell you about these.

 Non-payment of bonuses may also be covered legally under:

-- unlawful deductions from wages - eg you’re entitled to payment but it hasn’t been given
+- unlawful deductions from wages - eg you’re entitled to payment but it has not been given

 - unlawful discrimination - your employer must not discriminate against particular groups, for example giving smaller bonuses to women